 Much later (after this whole series was done) I contacted them again and they said that this was not the case.
 I need to do more looking in to their sourcing, etc.

 4. Butterfly Express

-This seemed like a good company to check out, but I ran into trouble getting information from them.
-When I called to ask them a number of questions, I was told that they didn't have time to talk with me.
+This seemed like a good company to check out, but I ran into quite a bit of trouble getting information from them.
+When I called to ask them a number of questions, I was able to get some information, but then I was told that they didn't have time to talk with me.

 When I first contacted this company, I thought that their prices seemed a little high for a non MLM (multi-level marketing) company, but the more I talked to them the more interesting it all got.

 You'll have to read more in the series to see what happened.

 Probable high quality with no apparent earnings opportunity.
 Need to check into this company more.